-Figure 6: The CO2\GOS\SRFP global dataset in slices of 10 degrees latitude as a function of time.
-The yearly increase in XCO2 concentrations can clearly be seen.
-The gap in data coverage during Dec 2014 and Jan 2015 is due to GOSAT maintenance and testing.
+Figure 6: The CH4_GOS_SRPR global dataset in slices of 10 degrees latitude as a function of time.
+The increase in XCH4 concentrations during the last couple of years can clearly be seen.
+The gap in data coverage during Dec 2014, Jan 2015 and December 2018 is due to GOSAT maintenance and testing.